mikeyPower/mysql-db/README.md

     |        2 | My religion is very simple.
 My religion is kindness.  | 2020-03-13 |  Dalai Lama    |
     +----------+-------------------------------------------------------+------------+----------------+
     2 rows in set (0.01 sec)

+To see all of this in action head over to this [repository](https://github.com/mikeyPower/cv_site)